WonderLine14/WonderLine14.github.io/index.md

 ## Computer Science Student

-Kimberly Line is a Computer Science student at Charleston Southern University with a background in business development, client management, and regulated IT environments.
-She is currently building technical skills in programming, networking, and cybersecurity while pursuing opportunities in technology-focused roles.
+Kimberly Line is a Computer Science student at Charleston Southern University.

 ---